Frequently Asked Questions on PrighterGDPR-Rep

 Our team will check and verify the provided information on your company and the PoA.
 This is usually done within a couple of hours.

-Furthermore, you can choose between paying with credit card, via bank transfer or via PayPal.
-We accept almost all credit cards and bank transfers in Euro and US Dollars.
+Furthermore, you can choose between paying with credit card, or via bank transfer.
+We accept almost all credit cards.
+Bank transfers is acceptable in EUR, USD and GBP for annual payments.
 Please contact our support team should you have any further questions!